angeanto/ecommerce/exercises/advanced_sql_exercises.md

 # Advanced SQL Exercises (PostgreSQL) — E‑commerce Schema

-These exercises are built for the Skroutz‑style marketplace schema you created earlier.
 **Conventions**
 - Use **CTEs** for every step (no nested subqueries).
 - Treat monetized orders as those with `orders.status IN ('paid','shipped','delivered')`.